joshnuss/idp-experiment/README.md

 # Identity and billing service

-An experiment to create a service that can handle billing and authentication for SaaS.
+An experiment to create a service that can handle billing and authentication for SaaS projects.

-It is a mix of an IDP (identity provider), OAuth integration and Stripe integration.
+It's a mix of an IDP (identity provider), OAuth integration and Stripe integration.

 Read more about the experiment here: https://1000experiments.dev/tag/idp